manzomarcelo/simpleclassifier/README.md

+# Simple Classification

-# Building classifiers to predict likelihood of outcome variable being equal to 1
+Building classifiers to predict likelihood of outcome variable being equal to 1